peterwittek/somoclu/README.md

 Dependencies
 ==
+The only dependency is GCC, albeit other compiler chains might also work.

-You need a working MPI installation on your system to compile Somoclu.
-A single-core or a single-GPU variant will run without the MPI runtime.
-The package was tested with OpenMPI, but it should work with other MPI flavours.
+Distributed systems and single-machine multicore execution is supported through MPI.
+The package was tested with OpenMPI, versions 1.3.2 and 1.6.5 were tested.
+It should also work with other MPI flavours.

 CUDA support is optional.
-CUDA 4.1 and 5.0 versions are known to work.
+CUDA versions 4.1, 5.0 and 5.5 are known to work.

 Compilation & Installation
 ==